 Min heap is a complete binary tree.
 A complete binary tree is a binary tree in which all levels are completely filled and all the nodes in the last level are as left as possible.
 Min heap should meets this criteria: the parent’s key is less than both children’s keys.
 The smallest value is at the root.

 This post is min heap implementation.
 The max heap is opposite order.
-Note the search and traversal in min-heap implementation is the same as max-heap.
+Note the search and traversal in min-heap implementation is the same as max-heap, so please refer to max-heap for these two operation implementations.

 Table of Content